moq-wg/moq-transport/draft-ietf-moq-transport.md

 ### Graceful Publisher Network Switchover

-This section describes non normative behavior that a publisher MAY choose to implement to allow for a better users experience when switching from WiFi to Cellular networks or visa versa.
+This section describes behavior that a publisher MAY choose to implement to allow for a better users experience when switching from WiFi to Cellular networks or visa versa.